 These two engines have completely different exhaust notes.
 The difference lies mostly in the N54 being a turbocharged engine that makes most of its power in the low-medium RPM range and the S54 being a naturally aspirated one that likes to be revved up to its rev limiter or 8000 rpm.

-Although ranking exhaust sounds from best to worst is a very subjective matter, the vast majority of people would agree that the S54 sounds vastly better than the N54.
-The twin-turbo setup of the N54 with a stock exhaust muffles a lot of the engine sound note without extensive exhaust work and upgraded turbos.
+Although ranking exhaust sounds from best to worst is a very subjective matter, the vast majority of people would agree that the S54 sounds much better than the N54.
+The stock exhaust of the N54, combined with its twin-turbo setup, tends to suppress much of the engine’s sound note, unless extensive exhaust work and upgraded turbos are installed.

 To most people, the S54 sounds much better than the N54.

-There’s no doubt that there are incredible sounding N54’s out there with aftermarket exhaust systems, and turbo sounds are awesome, but no straight-six engine can beat the sound note of the high-revving S54.
-Even in stock form with a stock exhaust, the NA S54 is a better sounding engine than the N54.
+There’s no doubt that there are incredible-sounding N54s out there with aftermarket exhaust systems.
+Turbo noises are awesome, but no straight-six engine can beat the sound note of the high-revving S54.
+Even in stock form with a stock exhaust, the NA S54 is a better-sounding engine than the N54.